obfusk/keep-it-private/README.md

   The key and padlock{,_open} images are public domain curtesy of Openclipart.

-  The "What is encryption?" quote comes from the Wikipedia article on encryption [1].
+  The encryption quotes are adapted from the Wikipedia article on encryption [1].

   Everything else: GPLv2 [2] or CC-BY-SA-3.0 [3].